-Get revved up as Formula One action returns to Melbourne in 2014 for the 2014 Formula 1® Rolex Australian Grand Prix.
+Get revved up for the Formula 1 Grand Prix's return to Melbourne in 2015.
 You'll need to be firing on all cylinders to back up full days by the track with all the fun of Melbourne at its finest.

-Long evenings are perfect for convivial drinks in outdoor bars, debating the fortunes of Daniel Ricciardo and commemorating Sebastian Vettel's attempt at the magic 10.
-Explore the neighbourhoods surrounding the Albert Park Grand Prix Circuit and find new favourite cafes, bars and pubs.
+Long evenings are perfect for convivial drinks in outdoor bars, excitedly predicting just how far local lad Daniel Ricciardo can go and whether the Hamilton-Rosberg team will continue to dominate.
+Explore the neighbourhoods surrounding the Formula 1 track and find new favourite cafes, bars and pubs.

 Visiting some of Melbourne and Victoria's most iconic sights takes in some seriously impressive driving.
 Tackle the twists and hairpin turns of the renowned Great Ocean Road, or take a few laps of your own on Phillip Island's Grand Prix circuit.

-Make sure you set yourself up for an exhilarating Formula 1® Rolex Australian Grand Prix experience, pairing powerful racing with the following lists of Melbourne's best.
-And, go to visitvictoria.com for more information about Melbourne and Victoria.
+Make sure you set yourself up for an exhilarating Formula 1 Grand Prix experience, pairing powerful racing with the following lists of Melbourne's best.

 Anoint St Ali of South Melbourne your patron saint and savour in his name the carefully crafted espressos and the excellent breakfast and lunch. - View More

-You're spoilt for choice at this South Melbourne patisserie-bakery-cafe.
-Nab a sunny courtyard table for lunch or brunch, but save room for dessert. - View More
+You're spoilt for choice at this South Melbourne patisserie-bakery-café.
+Grab a table and order up brunch, but save room for dessert. - View More

 Soak up the St Kilda sun with a caffeine hit in Miss Jackson's courtyard and indulge in the bayside suburb's tradition of a languorous all-day brunch. - View More

 Scrutinise an intensive day's racing action with friends and fellow F1 fans over drinks and the kind of food that encourages lively chats.
-Weigh up the merits of returning champions Jenson Button, Lewis Hamilton, Fernando Alonso and Kimi Räikkönen and assess the prospects of the latest Aussie contender as you choose between going Greek, being tempted by Thai, or a late-night Vietnamese feast.
+Weigh up the merits of this year's most likely contenders and who'll take out the championship as you choose between succulent seafood, going Greek or a late-night Vietnamese feast.
 Alternatively, let the pizzas roll or tuck into an almighty burger, the very definition of high performance food.
 These five recommendations will set you in the right direction.

 Acland St Cantina